abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 The $J/\psi$ particle is unstable and quickly decays into lighter particles.
 Its decay modes also include the production of muons and antimuons, a dimuon.
 We can investigate about the  $J/\psi$ particle by studying the 3.14 dimouns produced at any nuclear experiment.
 But in such experiments, along with the $J/\psi$ dimuons, many other dimuons from different physics (or non-physics) process can also be prodcued.
 Thus the underneath the $J/\psi$ peak of the dimuon mass spectrum, there are some background those need to be subtracted.
 The background might not have any particular shape and might depend on various kinematics.
 So,we use GPR method to extract such background underneath the peak.

 # Analysis Steps
+The dimuon spectrum of total data (toy) is shown in blue histogram of Fig.1.
+We are interested to extract signal information from peak region.

 <p align="center">
 <img src="{{ site.url }}{{ site.baseurl }}//portfolio_files/gpr_intro.png">
 <p align = "center">